clearlylocal/clearlylocal.github.io/_layouts/userscript.md

 1. Install a userscript manager, such as [Tampermonkey](https://www.tampermonkey.net/).
 2. Open **[{{last_path_segment}}]({{url}})**.
-3. Follow the instructions in your userscript manager to install or update.
+3. Click "Install", "Update", or "Reinstall", or otherwise follow the instructions in your userscript manager as required.

 ### Bookmarklet